torrentg/ccruncher/samples/readme.txt

 some tests (Chi-Square, Kolmogorov-Smirnof).

-test01.xml
+sample01.xml
 ---------------------------------------------------------------------

 Description:

-  1 borrower
+  1 client
   1 unique sector
-  uncorrelated defaults (due to only exist 1 borrower) 2 ratings (dead and alive) transition values:
+  uncorrelated defaults (due to only exist 1 client)
+  2 ratings (dead and alive)
+  transition values:
     P(alive->alive) = 0.9
     P(alive->dead)  = 0.1
     P(dead->alive)  = 0.0
     P(dead->dead)   = 1.0
-  12 time steps of 1 month length
+  1 time step of 12 months length
-  The borrower has an unique asset with this profile:
+  The client has an unique asset with this profile:
-    asset value at t=12 is 1 if borrower is alive and asset value at t=12 is 0 if borrower dead (default)
+    asset value at t=12 is 1 if client is alive and asset value at t=12 is 0 if client dead (default) time-to-default resolution method

 Expected Results: